Functional sufficient dimension reduction through distance covariance: Numerical studies

 \subsection{Simulations}

-In this subsection, we conduct simulation studies to provide an insight in the empirical performance of the our method (FDCOV) and compare it with some existing methods.
+In this subsection, we conduct simulation studies to provide an insight in the empirical performance of the proposed method (FDCOV) and compare it with some existing methods.
 For the case of completely observed functional data, the competitors includes functional sliced inverse regression (FSIR, \citealp{ferre2003functional}), functional sliced average variance estimation (FSAVE, \citealp{lian2014series}), functional contour regression (FCR, \citealp{wang2013functional}) and functional directional regression (FDR, \citealp{wang2020directional}).
-For the case of sparse longitudinal data, we compare our method with functional inverse regression (FIR, \citealp{jiang2014inverse}), functional cumulative slicing (FCS, \citealp{yao2015effective}) and functional envelope (FE, \citealp{zhang2018functional}).
+For the case of sparse longitudinal data, we compare our proposed method with functional inverse regression (FIR, \citealp{jiang2014inverse}) and functional cumulative slicing (FCS, \citealp{yao2015effective}).